ASxa86/Age/README.md

-# AGE
+# azule

 ## Overview

-Aaron's (Another) Game Engine is a general game engine for building 2D and maybe 3D software games, simulations, and applications.
+A game engine designed for study and exploration of modern software design techniques.

 ## Quick Start